LTUC/amman-dotnet-401d2/Curriculum/Class04/FACILITATOR.md

 ## General comments
-- Through the week we have been alluding to the concept of classes but never actually talked about them..now we get to. you may be able to start the conversation of the class out by reviewing what they know already about classes.
+- Through the week we have been alluding to the concept of classes but never actually talked about them..now we get to.
+You may be able to start the conversation of the class out by reviewing what they know already about classes.